monsterandy/image_annotation/README.md

 ## Usage

 1. Clone the repo;
-2. Edit your name at the bottom of the `main_app.py` (capitalize first letter);
+2. Rename the `config_example.py` to `config.py`;
+3. Change the CSV path, start and end index in `config.py`;
-3. Execute the `main_app.py` to start labeling;
+4. Execute the `main_app.py` to start labeling;
-4. Remember to press the 'Save' button for each image;
+5. Remember to press the 'Save' button for each image;
-5. When you done, click the 'x' button of the window, and a message box will pop up.
+6. When you done, click the 'x' button of the window, and a message box will pop up.
 You can either save your results or discard them;
-6. Commit and push your results.
-Note that you only need to push one file: `sample_100_{YourName}.csv`.
+7. Commit and push your results.

 The labeling process CAN be exited in the middle and continued later.
 Just remember to save your results when you leave.